Rainy Season in Mexico: What to Know + Travel Tips

 For most people, the best time to visit Mexico is November through March.
 However, the best time to travel to Mexico for you will depend on where you are traveling and your priorities.

 As I’ve discussed, there are advantages to traveling during the rainy season in Mexico, such as lower prices and fewer people.
-So, if you don’t mind elevated temperatures and afternoon rainstorms, traveling to Mexico during the rainy season could be the best time to visit for you.
+So, if you don’t mind afternoon rainstorms, traveling to Mexico during the rainy season could be the best time to visit for you.

 That said, every region has its particularities.
 For instance, the rainy season in Mexico City, Cancun, Baja, and Oaxaca differ, so it’s best to research your desired destination ahead of time.